Filing Your Income Taxes

-The standard deduction is a flat amount that you can shave off your income based on your filing status, and it's pretty significant since the passage of the Tax Cuts and Jobs Act or TCJA: $12,440 for single taxpayers, $18,800 for those who qualify as head of household, and $25,100 for married couples filing jointly heading into tax year 2021.
+The standard deduction is a flat amount that you can shave off your income based on your filing status.
+It's been pretty significant since the Tax Cuts and Jobs Act or TCJA went into effect in 2018.
+It's set at $12,550 for single taxpayers in tax year 2021, the tax return you'll file in 2022.
+This increases to $18,800 for those who qualify as head of household, and to $25,100 for married couples filing jointly.
 These amounts are indexed for inflation, so they tend to increase a bit annually.

 Then there are adjustments to income.
 These come off your income right at the start of your tax return, "above the line," to determine your adjusted gross income or AGI.
 These deductions are particularly nice because they come off your taxable income before you can additionally claim the standard deduction or itemize your deductions.